Information Technologist, PhD Candidate, Lecturer, Tutor in Sydney, Australia

 - blair.wang @unsw.edu.au

-Blair Wang is a PhD Candidate in the emerging Digital Work Research Group (UNSW and Sydney University).
+Blair Wang is a PhD Candidate supervised by academics from UNSW and The University of Sydney.
 His PhD in Information Systems (topic: Critical Theory Perspectives on Location-Independent Digital Work and Digital Nomadism) is supervised by Prof. Dubravka Cecez-Kecmanovic, Prof. Daniel Schlagwein, and Dr. Michael C. Cahalane.
 Papers as part of this project include:

 Wang B., Schlagwein D., Cecez-Kecmanovic D., & Cahalane M.C., 2018, ‘Digital Work and High-Tech Wanderers: Three Theoretical Framings and a Research Agenda for Digital Nomadism’, paper presented at the Australasian Conference on Information Systems (ACIS), December, Sydney (Australia).